 If you’re looking for a book that you can read that will captivate your students from day one — this is it!
 Take their mind off their first-day jitters by exploring these fantastically silly letters from each of the crayons!

-This is a fun read for the older kids!
-This book includes ten terrifying tales about the world’s worst teachers.
+A fun read for the older kids, this book includes ten terrifying tales about the world’s worst teachers.
 Dr. Dread — one of the teachers featured in this book — teaches science and is half man, half monster!
 We promise no science teachers were harmed in the making of this book.

 Yup, another great book to read that will take your students’ minds off their first-day jitters.
 It’s a very, very silly book that will have your students in fits of laughter — but be careful — there are some utterly goofy words in this book.